-Linework is a basic skill that a face painter should attempt to master.
-Crisp, accurate lines made easy and fast require lots of practice.
+When it comes to mastering skills as a face painter, linework should be number 1 on your list.
+To create crisp and accurate lines quickly and easily can take a lot of practice.
 But nothing is impossible, especially if you know exactly what to do and how to do it.
-In this post, I will share with you five useful tips about how to practice your linework the most effective way and get a result with expedition.
+In this post, I will share five useful tips about how to practice your linework effectively and get pro level results.

 1. Invest in pro round brushes

-In my experience, the type of brush can make a big difference to the end result and it is much easier to produce nice work with a set of professional high-quality brushes, rather than cheap craft brushes.
+In my experience, the type of brush can make a big difference to the end result.
+Nice work is easier to produce with a set of professional high-quality brushes, rather than cheap craft brushes.

 If you take care of your high-quality brushes properly (use it, wash it, store and sanitize it the right way), they will last many years.
-But perhaps you have found a set of craft brushes that seem to work well at the beginning?
-In my own experience, cheaper brushes are more likely deteriorate very fast and will require replacement.
+Perhaps you have found a set of craft brushes that seem to work well in the beginning?
+In my own experience, cheaper brushes are more likely to deteriorate very fast and will require replacement.
 So there go your savings.

 Investing in high-quality brushes may cost a little fortune, but the good news is that they will last you forever if you take care of them properly.
 That’s why I’m covering this topic in an entire Module in Part One of the Course, called “Hygiene and taking care of materials.
 How to fix split brushes tips and damaged paints.”